Yorivel/Dynamic-Wardrobe/docs/advanced.md

 Combine region keywords for more specific matching.
 If an outfit has multiple region keywords, they all need to match — and more keywords means higher priority.

-**`corpo club vip`** only kicks in at clubs in corpo areas (like Clouds in Japantown).
+**`corpo club vip`** only kicks in at clubs in corpo areas (like Dark Matter in Japantown).
 At a street club like Lizzie's Bar, it won't apply.

 <details>
 <summary>Example</summary>